5 Types of Real Estate Agents and Their Industry Specialties

 2. Realtor®

-A Realtor® is simply a licensed real estate agent who is a member of National Association of Realtors® (NAR).
-Of the approximately 3 million licensed real estate agents in this country, roughly half are NAR members.
+A Realtor® is simply a licensed real estate agent who is a member of the National Association of Realtors® (NAR).
+While all Realtors are real estate agents, not all real estate agents are Realtors.
+To join the organization, one must be a licensed real estate agent, join the local NAR association, and pay annual membership dues ($156 in 2024).

-Realtors® pay annual dues and pledge to uphold NAR’s Code of Ethics & Standards of Practice.
+On top of that, a Realtor pledges to uphold the NAR’s Code of Ethics & Standards of Practice.
 It’s a “strict code of ethics,” Trapp emphasizes, noting that a Realtor® must always put the client’s needs first.

 As members of NAR, Realtors® benefit from: